bennettslin/yearlings_bobtail_app/accessibility-notes.md

 # Accessibility

 * To turn on and off:
-    * Any key but "esc" turns access on.
+    * Any key but "Esc" turns access on.
-    * "Esc" key turns access off.
+    * "Esc" key turns access off, except from annotation or wiki section.
     * Any click turns access off.

 * When access is turned on: